Call To ARMs

 gdb on your x86 machine

 cannot read nor execute binaries compiled for ARM.
-So, we
+So, we simulate an

-simulate an ARM processor using
+ARM processor using

 qemu.
-Now qemu allows you
+Now qemu allows you to run

 gdbserver on startup.
 Connecting our local